7 Things You Can Do With Your Tax Refund

 3. Payoff Consumer Debt - Once you have an emergency fund in place and have paid off credit card debt, fire away at those student loans & car loans!
 Imagine the feeling of not having a student loan payment or a car payment.
 What could you do with that money each month?

-4. Save For a Major Purchase – Put the money toward a major purchase goal such as your next car, home upgrades, new appliances, or new furniture.
-Set a goal for how much you’ll need and save that amount so you can pay cash.
+4. Save For a Major Purchase - Put the money toward a major purchase goal such as your next car, home upgrades, new appliances, or modern furniture.
+Set a goal for how much you'll need and save that amount so you can pay cash.

-5. Save to Purchase a Home – Depending on the size of your refund, you may be able to make a dent in saving for your new home down payment.
-If done right, buying a home is one of the best ways to secure your future retirement, and gain a tax deduction in the meantime.
-You can buy a home with as little as 1% down.
+5. Save to Purchase a Home - Depending on the size of your refund, you may be able to make a dent in saving for your new home down payment.
+If done right, buying a home is one of the best ways to secure future retirement, and gain a tax deduction in the meantime.
+You can buy a home with as little as 3% down.
 Contact us if you have questions on this.

 6. Contribute to Retirement Accounts - You can apply that money toward retirement accounts such as Traditional IRA's, Roth IRA's, 401k's, etc.

-7. Give to Those Less Fortunate – Bless somebody else with your money.
-There are many ways you can be generous and change somebody else’s life.
+7. Give to Those Less Fortunate - Bless somebody else with your money.
+There are many ways you can be generous and change somebody else's life.
 Be creative!
+Here's a fun idea to use with Girl Scout cookies!

 The key is to think about how you can best apply your refund according to your goals before you impulsively spend it aimlessly.